abdallalita/Deep-Learning-/README.md

 ### Overview

 The **main objective** is to build a binary classification model that can successfully detect whether or not a news headline is sarcastic.
-As a data scientist for a news agency, I aim to to build a model that will optimize the news headlines in a way that it does not create an impression of sarcasm for a reader
+As a data scientist for a news agency, I aim to build a **Feed Forward Deep Neural Network** model that will classify any new headlines as either Sarcastic or Not sarcastic to optimize the news headlines in a way that it does not create an impression of sarcasm for a reader.

 --